evan203/aoc2021/README.md

 day 03: 2h51
 day 04: 2h17
 day 05: 1h30
 day 06: 1h37  (part 2 took a while to understand how not to bruteforce it, then i kept making aliases of arrays, not a new object 😭)
+day 07: 0h27 today was pretty easy